cDask/portfolio/README.md

 I ended up being quite drawn to space, neon lights and traditional japanese architecture.
 As I didn't think of wood textures would come out nicely on a web page I decided to use space as my inspiration I passed a space image through this [website](https://artsexperiments.withgoogle.com/artpalette/colors/231f28-475170-718eae-23324c-8d453c "Colour Image Website").
 Which gave me the colour scheme I ended up using.
 The colours ended up a little flatter than expected but still worked well.

-For fonts I decided to use quite easy legible fonts all with smooth blocky letter.
+For fonts I decided to use some quite legible fonts all with smooth blocky letter.
 The way I found them was to use this [website](https://fontjoy.com/ "Font Generator") and some searching on the web.

 ### Wire Frame

-After mood boarding I used these wire frames to make an plan for how things are to be layed out on all my pages in both mobile and on desktop.
+After mood boarding I used these wire frames to make a plan for how things are to be layed out on all my pages in both mobile and on desktop.

 #### Home Page